-The experiment on Dpp-4 knockout mice showed the increased GLP-1 level an improved glucose tolerance associated with it.
-This effect was achieved in humans by administration of DPP-4 inhibitors, anti-diabetic agents that maintain incretins in active form[72].
-Moreover, Ahmed et al[73] revealed that overweight and obese patients in comparison to normal-weight have an increased DPP-4 activity, which decreases the activity of GLP-1.
-The administration of prebiotics leads to decreased DPP-4 activity which was explained by double concentration in the active form of GLP-1[74].
+An experiment on Dpp-4 knockout mice showed an increased GLP-1 level and improved glucose tolerance associated with it.
+This effect was achieved in humans by administration of DPP-4 inhibitors, antidiabetic agents that maintain incretins in their active form[72].
+Moreover, Ahmed et al[73] revealed that overweight and obese patients, in comparison to normal-weight patients, have increased DPP-4 activity, which decreases the activity of GLP-1.
+The administration of prebiotics led to decreased DPP-4 activity, which was explained by double concentration in the active form of GLP-1[74].

-Some studies acknowledged that some commensal bacteria, as Prevotella or Lactobacillus, can express human DPP-4 homologs[70,75].
-Group of scientists found that expression of DPP-4 was higher in gnotobiotic mice colonized with feces of a lean subject that in germ-free mice, which proves that intestinal microbiota produced DPP-4-like activity[70,76].
-Literature affirms that DPP-4 encoded by the gut microbiota could compose an innovate mechanism to alter protein digestion, host metabolism and behavior.
+Some studies have acknowledged that some commensal bacteria, such as Prevotella or Lactobacillus, can express human DPP-4 homologs[70,75].
+Two groups of scientists published findings of DPP-4 expression being higher in gnotobiotic mice colonized with feces of a lean subject that in germ-free mice, which strongly indicates that their intestinal microbiota produced DPP-4-like activity[70,76].
+The overall literature affirms that DPP-4 encoded by the gut microbiota could compose an innovative mechanism to alter protein digestion, host metabolism, and behavior.

-The novel type of DPP-4 inhibitors: sitagliptin, saxagliptin and vildagliptin are administrated orally.
+The novel type of DPP-4 inhibitors are sitagliptin, saxagliptin and vildagliptin, which are administrated orally.
 Sitagliptin increases insulin and suppresses glucagon secretion.
-In patients with T2D, therapies, which include DPP-4 inhibitors promote healing of colitis and diminish depression symptoms.
-DPP-4 was proposed as a possible target for treating autoimmune diseases including inflammatory bowel disease as it has an influence on the immune system, particularly on T cell function[77].
-Obese dams with adverse pregnancy outcomes have decreased Lactobacillus spp compared with dams with normal litters.
-Secondly, maternal obesity and reduced fertility are related to bad pregnancy outcomes, gestational diabetes and preeclampsia[78].
-Sitagliptin or prebiotic consumption during pregnancy could normalize gestational weight gain, increase Bifidobacterium spp, reduce fasting glucose levels and possibly alleviate pregnancy termination associated with maternal obesity and improve offspring metabolic health and composition of intestinal microbiome[79].
+In patients with T2D, therapies which include DPP-4 inhibitors promote healing of colitis and diminish depression symptoms.
+DPP-4 was proposed as a possible target for treating autoimmune diseases, including inflammatory bowel disease as it has an influence on the immune system, particularly on T cell function[77].
+Obese dams with adverse pregnancy outcomes have been reported as having decreased Lactobacillus spp. compared with dams with normal litters.
+Secondly, maternal obesity and reduced fertility are related to bad pregnancy outcomes, gestational diabetes, and preeclampsia[78].
+Sitagliptin or prebiotic consumption during pregnancy could normalize gestational weight gain, increase Bifidobacterium spp., reduce fasting glucose levels, and possibly alleviate pregnancy termination associated with maternal obesity while improving offspring metabolic health and composition of the intestinal microbiome[79].

-Saxagliptin – another DPP-4 inhibitor, acts only on the small target group of gut microbes, mainly on Firmicutes/Bacteroides ratio.
-It enhances the development of the genus Lactobacillus within class Lactobacillaceae, the genera Allobaculum and Turicibacter within class Erysipelotrichaceae and suppresses the genus Bacteroides within class Bacteroidaceae and the genus Prevotella within class Prevotellaceae.
-As compared to GLP-1 agonist - liraglutide, saxagliptin reduce the enrichment of the genus Blautia, and the genus Coprococcus.
-Moreover, despite the fact of similar food intake reduction, saxagliptin had a neutral effect on body weight, when subjects on liraglutide had significantly lower weight regardless of the glycaemic control[13].
+Saxagliptin, another DPP-4 inhibitor, appears to act only on a small target group of gut microbes, mainly on the Firmicutes/Bacteroides ratio.
+It has been shown to enhance the development of the genus Lactobacillus within the class Lactobacillaceae, the genera Allobaculum and Turicibacter within class Erysipelotrichaceae and suppresses the genus Bacteroides within the class Bacteroidaceae, and the genus Prevotella within the class Prevotellaceae.
+As compared to the GLP-1 agonist liraglutide, saxagliptin reduced the enrichment of the genus Blautia and of the genus Coprococcus.
+Moreover, despite the fact of similar food intake reduction, saxagliptin had a neutral effect on body weight, with subjects on liraglutide having significantly lower weight regardless of their glycemic control[13].

-Another DPP-4 inhibitor vildagliptin affects the gut microbiota composition and its metabolic activity.
-Vildagliptin reduced the fasting blood glucose and HbA1c levels.
-In obese murine models vildagliptin reduced Ruminococcaceae such as the genera Oscillibacter, Ruminiclostridium_6, Anaerotruncus, and Ruminococcaceae_UCG_007; the families Planococcaceae, Christensenellaceae and Prevotellaceae.
-The enriched phylotypes were Streptococcaceae family, the genera Bacteroides and the family Bacteroidaceae.
-In general, it modified the Firmicutes/Bacteroides ratio, reduced DPP-4 activity in the portal vein and increased the concentration of active GLP-1, improved gastrointestinal function according to AMPs expression restoration and the depth of the crypts in the ileum[80].
-Vildagliptin also has a potential effect on inflammation due to reduction of TLR and cytokine expression.
+Another DPP-4 inhibitor, vildagliptin, affects the gut microbiota composition and its metabolic activity.
+Vildagliptin has been shown to reduce the fasting blood glucose and HbA1c levels.
+In obese murine models, vildagliptin reduced Ruminococcaceae, such as the genera Oscillibacter, Ruminiclostridium_6, Anaerotruncus, and Ruminococcaceae_UCG_007, as well as the families Planococcaceae, Christensenellaceae, and Prevotellaceae.
+The enriched phylotypes were of the Streptococcaceae family, the genera Bacteroides, and the family Bacteroidaceae.
+In general, it modified the Firmicutes/Bacteroides ratio, reduced DPP-4 activity in the portal vein and increased the concentration of active GLP-1, improving gastrointestinal function according to AMPs’ expression restoration and the depth of the crypts in the ileum[80].
+Vildagliptin also has a potential effect on inflammation, due to reduction of TLR and cytokine expression.
 Zhang et al[80] suggested that vildagliptin enriches SCFA-producing bacteria and ameliorates gastrointestinal health and could ultimately mediate their beneficial effects on the host, especially in diabetes.